hywelandrews/nescala/README.md

 ### Known Issues

-* PPU freezes occasionally when drawing above screen height
 * APU emulation needs attention in regards to timing and DMA